renjithpn/LearnGit/README.md

 ### Branches
-git checkout -b <branchname> : Create a new branch and switch to it. git checkout <branchname>    : Switch from one branch to another. git branch  : List all the branches in your repo, and also tell you what branch you're currently in.
+git checkout -b branchname : Create a new branch and switch to it. git checkout branchname    : Switch from one branch to another. git branch  : List all the branches in your repo, and also tell you what branch you're currently in.

-git branch -d <branchname>   : Delete the feature branch.
+git branch -d branchname   : Delete the feature branch.

-git push origin <branchname> : Push the branch to your remote repository, so others can use it.
+git push origin branchname : Push the branch to your remote repository, so others can use it.
 Push all branches to your remote repository: git push --all origin
-Delete a branch on your remote repository: git push origin :<branchname>
+Delete a branch on your remote repository: git push origin :branchname

-Update from the remote repository	Fetch and merge changes on the remote server to your working directory:	git pull To merge a different branch into your active branch: git merge <branchname>
+### Update from the remote repository
+Fetch and merge changes on the remote server to your working directory:	git pull To merge a different branch into your active branch: git merge <branchname>
 View all the merge conflicts: